cpinitiative/usaco-guide/Content Documentation.md

 #### Using Sublime Text with .mdx

-Seems that stuff can get messed up if you don't follow this.

 1. Download [here](https://www.sublimetext.com/).
-2. Open the command palette and install package control.
+2. Open the command palette (Cmd-Shift-P) and install package control.
-3. Install package -> PackageResourceViewer
+3. Open the command palette again, install package -> PackageResourceViewer
 4. Extract the HTML package with PackageResourceViewer.
-5. Now you can modify `html_completions.py` by adding to `normal_tags` (ex. `spoiler`, `CPPSection`)
+5. Now you can modify `html_completions.py` by adding to `normal_tags` (ex. `spoiler`)
-   - actually, for some reason uppercase doesn't work ...
+   - actually, for some reason uppercase (`CPPSection`) doesn't work ...
 6. Open a `.mdx` file and set syntax highlighting to be the same as `.md` with `View -> Syntax -> Open all with current extension as ... -> Markdown -> Markdown`.
 7. Make snippets!